h3rald/h3rald/contents/conver.md

 Projects in this stage are typically usable in production, although they MAY still improve substantially in terms of completeness, maturity, and stability.
 As a result, releases within this stage:

-- MAY be or size S, M, or L, but not X.
+- MAY have a L, M, H impact, but not C.
 - MAY include breaking changes.
 - MAY include new enhancements.